 “Your gardens are so beautiful.
 So much care, hard work and thought has clearly gone into the design… A real treat!”

 Mitton Manor’s formal gardens have been designed, planted and maintained to the very highest standard, with different themes working together harmoniously to tell individual stories – from cosmic shifts to Egyptian mythology.

-Mitton Manor Gardens is part of the NGS (National Gardens Scheme) and opens to the public on various dates during the year to raise money for charity, as well as hosting a great many other exciting events each year; from cosy Painting Workshops and Garden Tours to awe-inspiring Open-Air Garden Performances.
+Mitton Manor Gardens is part of the NGS (National Gardens Scheme) and opens to the public on various dates during the year to raise money for charity, as well as hosting a great many other exciting events each year; from Garden Tours to awe-inspiring Open-Air Garden Performances.

-Mitton Manor is proud to be celebrating 10 years as an NGS Garden in 2019.
+Mitton Manor proudly celebrated 10 years as an NGS Garden in 2019.

 Mitton Manor gardens is dog-friendly, and children under twelve go free!
 You can find more information about Mitton Manor Gardens’ accessibility here.

 Philip Tatler was born, raised and lived most of his life in the north of Stoke-on-Trent.
 Prior to becoming a gardener, Phil spent thirteen years as an Electrician and five years as an IT Engineer.

 Phil’s first gardening role was at Trentham Gardens at the beginning of the gardens’ restoration in 2005.
 Since then, he has worked at Scampston hall in Yorkshire and Eaton Hall in Cheshire.